 5. Don’t allow yourself to get bitter toward that child that requires more from you, or tends to “mess up” often.

-6. Realize that the battle for your kids’ hearts is a spiritual battle.
+7. Realize that the battle for our kids heart is a spiritual battle.

 THEY are not the enemy.
 We need to realize who we are fighting, and that we cannot win the battle in our own strength.

 8. When behavior occurs that makes you angry, send the child to their room to think about what they have done, and to give YOU time to calm down.